Cptn-Sherman/voyage_engine_rs/Readme.md

 ## Todo:
+- Bug: player collider capsule does not shrink when crouched.
 - Looking at the ground causes you to walk slower becuase we care about the y component of the camera.
 Use XZ and normalize
 - You can full height jump while crouched becuase the ray is short when testing the jump height.
 You hit 200/200 which feels wrong.
 - Crouching should be lower but you bottom out and fall over